Marina Ovsyannikova

-In 2022, she interrupted a broadcast of Vremya to protest against the Russian invasion of Ukraine, which made international news headlines.
-She was arrested, held without access to her lawyer, fined 30,000 rubles (365 dollars at the time), and later released.
+In March 2022, she interrupted a broadcast of Vremya to protest against the Russian invasion of Ukraine, which made international news headlines.
+She was arrested, held without access to her lawyer, fined 30,000 rubles (280 dollars at the time), and later released.
 As of early October 2022, she is wanted by the Russian justice system after escaping her pre-trial house arrest; her lawyer says that she fled to Europe.
 In February 2023, it was revealed she had fled to Paris, France with her daughter.

 Early life and career

-Ovsyannikova was born on 19 June 1978 in Odessa, Ukrainian SSR, Soviet Union.
+Ovsyannikova was born on 19 June 1978 in Odesa, Ukrainian SSR, Soviet Union.
 Her mother is Russian, and her father is Ukrainian.
 She lived with her mother in Grozny until the start of the Chechen War, but then they moved to Krasnodar.
 As a child, she practiced swimming and artistic gymnastics.
 Her swimming team won the university level Krasnodar championship competitions.

 Ovsyannikova graduated from the Kuban State University and later from the Russian Presidential Academy of National Economy and Public Administration (RANEPA).
 She worked for the All-Russia State Television and Radio Broadcasting Company (VGTRK).
 Since 1997, she was a journalist and news presenter for the "Kuban" TV channel (a regional subsidiary of VGTRK), and a favorite of its head Vladimir Runov, who is claimed to have helped her enter RANEPA.